turingschool/front-end-curriculum/lessons/module-1/slack101.md

 ### Sidebar Organization

 You’ll quickly acquire TOO MANY channels to keep track of.
-Organizing these channels or DMs by creating sidebar sections.
-Just right click any DM, group message, or channel and select Move Conversation.
+You can organize these channels or DMs by creating sidebar sections.
+Just right click any DM, group message, or channel and select `Move Conversation` or `Move Channel`.
 You’ll be given the option to create new sections here.
 You can organize your side bar however you'd like!

 ![sidebar](./assets/images/slack/sidebar.png)

 ### Preventing Accidental Messages

 It is easy to accidentally send messages before you mean to in Slack because the `enter` button defaults to send messages.
-In Preferences, navigate to Advanced and under When writing a message, press Enter to… section, choose “Start a new line”.
+In `Preferences`, navigate to `Advanced` and under `When writing a message, press Enter to…` section, choose “Start a new line”.
 This means that pressing enter will start a new line, rather than send it.
-Now, to actually send the message is to press cmd + enter.
+Now, to actually send the message is to press `cmd + enter`.

 Additionally if you have an important message and you want to draft a version of it first, practice by DMing yourself.
 You can use the DM with yourself to save important things for later, draft messages, or try things out.